nating/whatsapp-stats/README.md

 |Message              |An image, audio file, or text sent into a chat.
 |Image                |An image sent into a chat with or without text.
 |Audio                |An audio file, from a voice recording or otherwise, sent into a chat.
+|Video                |An video sent into a chat with or without text.
+|Location             |A location, sent into a chat.
+|Document             |A document sent into a chat with or without text.
 |Text                 |Some simple text sent into a chat.
 |Conversation         |A series of messages sent into a chat without a **significant delay** between them (must be defined more clearly).
 |Lit                  |A conversation is said to be *'lit'* for a given time period if its average delay between messages for that time period is less than **40 seconds** (research needed).